A modal analysis of the behavior of inertial particles in turbulence: Three-dimensional isotropic turbulence: extension to multimodal excitation

-Another important difference between these cases is the asymptotic behavior of $\real{\mathcal C_\eta}$ at ${\rm St} \ll 1$. $\real{\mathcal C_\eta({\rm St})}$ is linear for one- and two-dimensional straining flows (Figures \ref{fig:C1} and \ref{fig:C2}), whereas it is superlinear for the turbulent flow.
-From RM, $\real{\mathcal C_\eta}$ can be approximated as ${\rm St} \rho^{\rm Q_\eta}(t=0)$ at small St. Therefore, the rate of growth of $\real{\mathcal C_\eta}$ simply depends on the rate of growth of $\rho^{\rm Q_\eta}(t=0)$ versus St. $\rho^{\rm Q_\eta}(t=0)$ was independent of St in the previous two cases, hence the linear rate, whereas it is proportional to St in the present case, hence the superlinear rate.
-The rate at which $\rho^{\rm Q_\eta}(t=0)$ grows versus St in an isotropic turbulent flow can be an artifact of the periodic boundary condition imposed for computational consideration (see our earlier discussion on $\rho^{\rm Q_\eta}(t=0) = 0$ for uniformly distributed particles on a periodic domain).
-This potential artifact caused by the space confinement must be removed in the future for a more realistic assessment of the asymptotic behavior of $\real{\mathcal C_\eta}$ at small St in a turbulent flow.
+There are also some differences between the results of the one-dimensional straining flow and the three-dimensional turbulence.
+In the turbulent flow, the maximum contraction rate occurs at a higher St and is less significant (Figures \ref{fig:C3} and \ref{fig:C1}).
+This weaker clustering can be attributed to the presence of rotating regions that are absent in the one-dimensional case.
+Additionally, the asymptotic behavior of $\real{\mathcal C_\eta}$ at ${\rm St} \ll 1$ is linear for the one-dimensional case, whereas it is superlinear for the turbulent flow.
+Since $\real{\langle \mathcal C_\eta \rangle} \approx {\rm St} \langle Q_\eta \rangle$ at small St, this difference is a result of the behavior of $\langle Q_\eta \rangle$ versus St. $\langle Q_\eta \rangle$ was independent of St in the one-dimensional case, hence the linear rate, whereas it is proportional to St in the turbulent case\footnote{The rate at which $\langle Q_\eta \rangle$ grows versus St in an isotropic turbulent flow can be an artifact of the periodic boundary condition imposed for computational consideration.
+This potential artifact caused by the spatial confinement must be removed in the future for a more realistic assessment of the asymptotic behavior of $\real{\langle \mathcal C_\eta \rangle}$ at small St in a turbulent flow.}, hence the superlinear rate.
+Note the differences in the magnitude of $\imag{\mathcal C_\eta}$ is immaterial since the three-dimensional results are normalized by their maxima.
+Finally, the Stokes at which clustering is maximized coincides with the onset of crossovers for the one-dimensional case, whereas it occurs after the onset of crossovers for the turbulence case.
+This difference could be a result of the turbulence intermittency as $\imag{\mathcal C_\eta}\ne 0$ for a fraction of ensembles leads to $\imag{\langle \mathcal C_\eta\rangle}\ne 0$, thus shifting the onset to smaller St where only the trajectories of a few particles cross.

-To show the effect of turbulence intermittency on the particle segregation, we computed the second moment PDFs of $\mathcal C^t_\eta$ (Figure \eqref{fig:C3rms}).
-As discussed earlier, the plotted moments are normalized by $\sqrt{t_\eta}$ to ensure their independence from sampling period $t$.
-Among the available models, the present analysis provides the best estimation for $(\mathcal C_\eta^t)^{\prime}$.
-All models collapse with the direct computations at the limit of small St and deviate from it as St increases.
-For ${\rm St} > 1$, RM and SL predictions linearly increase with St while the present analysis remains bounded.
-Similar to the two-dimensional case, a slope of $-1/3$ is observed in this regime of Stokes number.